CruzHacks/cruzhacks-organizer-challenges/design-challenge.md

-# CruzHacks 2022 Design Challenge
+# CruzHacks 2023 Design Challenge

 Welcome to the Design Challenge!
 We are excited to see that you are interested in joining the CruzHacks design team.

-You can view the full challenge and requirements [here](https://docs.google.com/document/d/1QWKN4YbIgWeMRVD34QaP4FR_C-UhYOLE0FkKWdSU4og/edit).
+**You can view the full challenge and requirements [here](https://docs.google.com/document/d/1R3MMPU6uBRGvO5PeoMpYtWHbP8fZS_VWHHdZRYzPyA0/edit?usp=sharing).**

 ## Requirements

 Your design should include:
- - Title: CruzHacks 2022
+ - Title: CruzHacks 2023
  - The CruzHacks logo (you can use any of the provided versions or recolor it if you wish)
      - [White Logo SVG](./design-assets/white-logo.svg)
      - [Gradient Logo SVG](./design-assets/gradient-logo.svg)